Corporate Tax Credits

 The credit is equal to 10% of the capital cost of prescribed nutrient management equipment, net of any government assistance received or receivable for it.
 The assets must be acquired and available for use after April 17, 2012.
-This credit is scheduled to expire at the end of 2018.
+Expenditures made after April 11th, 2017 are not eligible.

 Qualifying investments include: solid-liquid separation systems, anaerobic digesters, gravity settling tanks, manure treatment systems, and manure composting facilities; also included are storage tanks suitable for winter manure storage by operators with fewer than 300 animal units.

 For more information contact the Fiscal Research Division, Manitoba Department of Finance.

 This program targets scientific research and experimental development (as defined for federal purposes) carried on in Manitoba.
 Corporations may earn a tax credit which can be applied against Manitoba corporate income tax payable in the year earned, with unused credits available for a 20-year carry-forward (previously 10 years) and a three-year carry-back.
 This income tax credit is administered by the Canada Revenue Agency on behalf of Manitoba.
 The tax credit rate is 20% for eligible expenditures made before April 12, 2017 and 15% for eligible expenditures made after April 11, 2017.

 The credit is refundable for eligible expenditures incurred after 2009 by a corporation with a permanent establishment in Manitoba and where the research and experimental development is carried on in Manitoba under an eligible contract with a qualifying research institute.